HongPhuMagic/ML-Project-3-Exoplanets/README.md

 #### Project Goal

-The goal of this project is to predict potential Exoplanets that are earth-size and smaller within the habitable zone of their respective sun using a variety of classification models such as;
+The goal of this project is to predict potential Exoplanets that are earth-size and smaller within the habitable zone of their respective sun using a variety of classification models.
-    * Logisitc Regression
-    * KNN
-    * Decision Tree
-    * Random Foresting
-    * SVM

 #### Data Source